The Do’s and Don’ts of Email Marketing on Labor Day

 On Labor Day and other holidays, smart CRM marketers know how to keep their CRM campaigns intact, so this blog does not provide you with ideas and strategies for your Labor Day campaigns (it's too late for that!)
 Instead, we curated how some of the world's leading brands delivered their email campaigns for this special day.
 Here's what we found.

 Most would expect some of the world’s leading retail brands to nail their Labor Day campaigns.
 But that’s not quite the case.
-Take a look at some of these dos and don’ts, topped with a few examples, to take your next holiday email marketing campaign to the next level.
+Take a look at some of these dos and don’ts, topped with a few best practices examples, to take your next holiday email marketing campaign to the next level.

 Were You Mindful of Timing?